Features

 Globe View

-The above image explains our interface, but it also shows on of our four explore modes: Globe View.
+The above image explains our interface, but it also shows one of our four explore modes: Globe View.
 There are many ways to find, filter, and view information in Culture Atlas.
-To start find the bottom navigation bar, which displays a set of icons including the four views of our virtual planet.
+To start, find the bottom navigation bar, which displays a set of icons including the four views of our virtual planet.

 While our three other planetary views (Map, Tours, and Places) feature more focused approaches, Globe View provides access to a wide range of geo-tagged resources, including videos, images, articles, websites, and more.